 Throughout this brutal encounter, Superman never loses heart or hope regarding Parasite.
 I love how he never writes an enemy off.
 He truly believes there is good in all of us, however far one might stray from the righteous path.
 During the quiet moments in between this brawl we see Superman display his greatest power of all.
 The power to inspire.
 The power to instill hope and to inspire people to be the very best version of themselves they can be.
 To love and care for one another.
 These scenes honesty brought a tear to my eye.
 To view Superman through the eyes of the citizens of Metropolis specifically the children is a beautiful thing.

 Superman and Parasite aren’t the only ones who shine in this issue.
 Lois, Jimmy and Perry all get their moment to shine and then some.
 Lois and Jimmy are such a wonderful duo.
 Their back and forth banter is second to none.
 These moments are full of levity and really help with the flow and momentum of the issue.
 As for Perry, well a big thank you needs to be sent in the direction of writer Robert Venditti.
 Venditti totally captures the voice of Perry, totally exasperated and irate but in that ‘not to be taken to seriously’ kind of way.

 This is perhaps one of my favourite Superman issues to date.
 It is a fantastic read full of action, heart and perhaps most importantly hope.
 A truly multifaceted issue.
 Robert Venditti really understands these characters and gives you exactly what you need.
 Parasite in this issue is a guided missile.
 He has one goal in mind and his dialogue truly reflects that tunnel vision.
 Having a writer who understands the core fundamentals of these characters certainly does makes for very exciting times.

-Haven’t read the issue yet?
+Haven’t read Man Of Tomorrow #1 yet?
 You can read it digitally via the Read DC website.